simple-icons/simple-icons/CONTRIBUTING.md

 * Is of a _popular_ brand.
 * Has not already been requested.

+For websites, the [Alexa rank](https://www.alexa.com/siteinfo) should be less than 500k.
+For anything else, popularity will be judged on a case-by-case basis.

+Please don't submit logos for anything that provides an illegal service (e.g. piracy, malware, threatening material, spam, etc.).

+If you are in doubt, feel free to submit it and we'll have a look.

 When submitting a request for a new or updated icon include helpful information such as:

 * **Issue Title:** The brand name.
 For example: